piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 The rev D PCB uses a combination of 0402 and 0603 components.

-The rev E PCB uses all 0603 components, so is easier to solder.
+Rev E/F PCBs uses all 0603 components, so are easier to solder.

 All variants use an STM32 LQFP64 package, which requires soldering as it is close to other components.